In Part 1 of this series, we covered The Anatomy of Great Hiring, you can read more about that here.

 An interview process must also be scalable, repeatable, and consistent.
 Every candidate who goes through the interview process should experience the same level of attention, care and engagement.
 It should be a positive experience for everybody.

 Effective interviews are skills and behavior-oriented.
 If you are hiring technical people you must be certain they can do the job you need them to do.
-Technical challenges are an excellent way for candidates to demonstrate their skills.
+Assessing technical skills with a coding test is an excellent approach for candidates to demonstrate what they can do.

-By running real-time coding sessions with the candidate and the hiring team you can also observe how the candidate works and interacts with others.
+By running a real-time coding test with the candidate and the hiring team, you are not only assessing technical skills, but also observing how the candidate works and interacts with others.
 It’s also a very positive experience for the candidate who has ample opportunity to ask questions, pair program with a team member, and demonstrate their knowledge and experience.

 Interview questions should be behavior based.
 Behavioral questions help to discover what the candidate has done and can do.
 It’s too easy for people to talk about what they believe they can do, and to cover what it says on their CV, without a hiring manager ever truly understanding what they can actually do.
 Behavior based questions get to what matters—what a candidate can actually do.

 Effective interviews put the candidate at the very heart of the interview.
 This is counter-intuitive for most hiring managers who often put their own needs before the candidate’s.
 But by putting the candidate at the heart of the interview process, you gain insights and knowledge about how to design an amazing experience for them.
 This doesn’t mean the interview can’t be tough and challenging, far from it, but it does mean the experience must be positive from a candidate’s perspective.